 Tyler thought the Le Meridien is the best hotel in which he has ever stayed.
 He thought it was amazing that there were a television and a telephone in the bathroom!

 For dinner, the four of us decided to go to a restaurant that overlooks the marina, La Gavina (The Seagull).
 Supposedly they are known for their paella.
 We shared two different types of paella.
 I am not a real fan of paella; however, the paella there was very good.

 On our way to and from the restaurant, we walked by the Joan Miro sculpture by the marina.
 I think it is a fascinating piece of art.

-On the first full day in Barcelona, we took one of the Locally Employed Staff, Josefina, to lunch.
+For lunch, we took out one of the Locally Employed Staff, Josefina.
 She suggested Moncho’s on Travessera de Gracia.
-It was very good.
 The three of us shared three different dishes; croquetas, calamari, and a salad.
-Upon returning to the hotel late that afternoon, Tyler and I decided to walk around the area.
+It was a delicious meal.

 Initially, we walked north on La Rambla to Plaza Catalunya.
 It so happened that there were many protesters occupying the plaza.
 There were tents, tarps, and ramshackle living areas.
-We were both surprised that many of the protesters had actually staked out camping spots in the trees.
-I am not exactly sure what the protests were for, but there did not seem to be anything in particular happening when we walked through the plaza.
+We were both surprised that many of the protesters had staked out camping spots in the trees.
+I am not exactly sure what the protests were for, but there did not seem to be anything happening when we walked through the plaza.

 The other thing that was odd that afternoon were the pigeons.
 There were hundreds of them in the plaza.
 Many others had noticed that, so there were a lot of people in the plaza taking photos of the pigeons.